marcelomnc/score-10pin-bowling/README.md

 # score-10pin-bowling

-This is a command line app that parses/processes/builds/calculates all the data (pinFalls and scores) for the 10 frames in a bowling game played by one or more players.
+This is a command line app that parses/processes/builds/calculates all the data (pinFalls and scores) for all the 10 frames in a bowling game played by one or more players.

 The ins for the app are a text file in which every line has two tab-separated fields:
 1. Player Name